Travel Grant Information

 John Furr Fellowships for JWT Research

-The Furr Fellowships provide $1,000 in funding for up to three individuals per year.
-Recipients must plan research trips lasting a minimum of ten days, primarily using collections found in the J. Walter Thompson Archives
+The Furr Fellowships provide $1,500 in funding for up to three individuals per year.
+Recipients must plan research trips lasting a minimum of four research days, primarily using collections found in the J. Walter Thompson Archives.

 The J. Walter Thompson (JWT) Archives hold more than 5,000 linear feet dating as far back as the 19th century and as recent as the early 2000s.
 The collections document the pioneering role of JWT in the advertising industry and illustrates the changes in the broader industry throughout the past 100 years and its own growth and diversification.